sidvecious/Postgis_Flask_Find_PoI/README.md

-# PostGIS-Flask Application
+# PostGIS-Flask Application - PoI Viewer

-This Flask application integrates with PostGIS, h3 JS and Leaflet JS to handle geospatial data and test the performance of PostGIS queries for finding points of interest in a certain area.
+PoI Viewer is a Flask application integrates with PostGIS, h3 JS and Leaflet JS to handle geospatial data and test the performance of PostGIS queries for finding points of interest and relatives data in a certain area.

 Map based on OpenStreetMap (c) data, OpenStreetMap contributors
 ## Setup